 This kind of kitchen design takes more thought because it's not as straightforward as just choosing a fitted kitchen.
-Instead, you will need to design your own kitchen completely and decide various routes:
+Instead, you will need to design your own kitchen completely and decide on various routes:

-- Get the bones of the kitchen sorted by buying the key parts like cabinets and the worktops from a company that specialises in made-to-measure pieces (more expensive) or one that makes fitted kitchen furniture with a freestanding look (more affordable!).
+- Get the bones of the kitchen sorted by buying the key parts like cabinets and the worktops from a company that specializes in made-to-measure pieces (more expensive) or one that makes fitted kitchen furniture with a freestanding look (more affordable!).